jamienola/wilderness/README.md

 ## Pathfinding

 Units will walk around obstacles such as water, rocks, lava, and snow.
 This was a challenge because in a world with infinitely-generating terrain it can be downright impossible to determine if a target location is inaccessible.
+I put a lot of work into making the algorithm efficient and allowing it to take some key shortcuts to speed up calculation.

 <a href="https://raw.githubusercontent.com/jamienola/wilderness/master/img/pathfinding_1.png" target="_blank">
 ![Before Pathfinding](https://github.com/jamienola/wilderness/raw/master/img/thumbs/pathfinding_1.png "Before Pathfinding")
 </a>

 The process of pathfinding has been slowed down in order to illustrate how it works.
-Starting at the unit location. tiles in eight directions are tested and compared to each other using a heavily modified A* algorithm that uses Jump Point Search to increase efficiency and accuracy.
+Starting at the unit's location, tiles in eight directions are tested and compared to each other using a heavily modified A* algorithm that uses Jump Point Search to increase efficiency and accuracy.
+Once a tile has been checked, it is never checked again.
+The debug overview on the game shows which points have been checked, with lines coming from any preceeding points.
+The dark blue line is the path the unit decided to take.

 <a href="https://raw.githubusercontent.com/jamienola/wilderness/master/img/pathfinding_2.png" target="_blank">
 ![After Pathfinding](https://github.com/jamienola/wilderness/raw/master/img/thumbs/pathfinding_2.png "After Pathfinding")